gerekper/ganjaking/wp-content/plugins/woocommerce-store-credit/readme.txt

 Visit our [Product page](http://docs.woocommerce.com/document/woocommerce-store-credit/) to read the documentation and get support.

 == Changelog ==

+= 3.5.0 February 22, 2021 =
+* Tweak - Register items in the new navigation menu.
+* Tweak - Connected the 'Send Store Credit' page to WC Admin.
+* Tweak - Tested compatibility up to WC 5.1.
+* Dev - Introduce new PHP 5.3 minimum requirement.

+= 3.4.4 December 29, 2020 =
+* Tweak - Tested compatibility with WC 4.9.
+* Fix - Added missing group parameter when clearing the customer coupons cache.

 = 3.4.3 December 11, 2020 =
 * Fix - Enqueue the scripts for the 'Send Credit' page when using a non-ASCII language.